pinecoders/pinecoders.github.io/faq_and_code/README.md

 ```

 ### How can I visualize many different states?
-This code display green or red squares corresponding to four different conditions, and colors the background when they are either all true or all false:
+This code displays green or red squares corresponding to the two different states of four different conditions, and colors the background when they are either all true or all false:
 ```
 //@version=4
 study("Debugging states")